Zone

 Circumstances:

-The crew left RAF Elsham Wolds at 2054LT on a bombing mission to Essen, Germany.
-While overflying The Netherlands by night at an altitude of 3,500 meters, the aircraft was shot down by the pilot (Cpt Wolfgang Thimmig Stab III/NJG1) of a German fighter and crashed in flames in a field located in Buurserveen, about 4 km south of Haaksbergen, near the German border.
+The airplane departed RAF Elsham Wolds at 2054LT on an operation to Kassel.
+Passing over the Netherlands at night at an altitude of 3,500 metres, it was shot down by a German fighter and crashed in an open field located southwest of Buurse, bursting into flames.
 All seven occupants were killed.

 Crew (103rd Squadron):